facebook/react-native-website/docs/integration-with-existing-apps.md

 After you have created your `Podfile`, you are ready to install the React Native pod.

+First, go to Xcode and in Preferences > Locations, make sure you have the Command Line Tools assigned.
+This is needed for installation of some of the third-party dependencies (for example GLog).

 ```
 $ pod install
 ```